NiclasDimitriadis/CppOrderBook2/readme.md

     -  to avoid branches, dummy instances of all the message types other than the one contained in `order` are constructed and all handling methods are called
 - `std::uint64_t __invariants_check(int n_it)`: intended for debugging purposes,
- checks invariants layed out above aren't violated, prints an error message containing argument nIt (most likely an iteration index) for any violation and returns a sum of error codes of all violations
+ checks invariants layed out above aren't violated, prints an error message containing argument `n_it` (most likely an iteration index) for any violation and returns a sum of error codes of all violations